jairochabr/svg-to-react/README.md

 ## Features ✨

-- 🔄 Automatic conversion from SVG to React (JSX/TSX)
+- 🔄 Conversion from SVG to React (JSX/TSX)
-- 🎨 Maintains the original structure and style of the SVG
 - 🚀 Support for JSX and TSX with auto-generated TypeScript definitions
 - 💅 Handles inline styles and CSS classes
 - 📝 Generates smart component names based on the file name